F1 car splits in half in huge crash

 The race was red flagged after Mick Schumacher slammed into the barriers at the swimming pool area in a scary incident.

-Schumacher lost control of his car and his Haas car split in half, such was the impact of the collision.
+Schumacher lost control of his car and his Haas car split in half, such was the impact of the crash.

 Thankfully he walked away from the incident unharmed.